HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/closure_tests/index.rst

 .. note::

    In NNPDF terminology, a closure test is a predictive-posterior check.
-   For further details, see :cite:`Barontini:2025lnl` and :cite:`DelDebbio:2021whr`.
+   For further details, see Refs. :cite:alp:`Barontini:2025lnl` and :cite:alp:`DelDebbio:2021whr`.

 If you haven't already done so, you will need to follow the :ref:`installation instructions <installation>` first.